Sunday school: Early history

-Development
+Development in Protestant churches

 United Kingdom

-The first recorded Sunday school opened in 1751 in St Mary's Church, Nottingham.
+The first recorded Protestant Sunday school opened in 1751 in St Mary's Church, Nottingham.
 Hannah Ball made another early start, founding a school in High Wycombe, Buckinghamshire, in 1769.
 However, the pioneer of Sunday schools is commonly said to be Robert Raikes, editor of the Gloucester Journal, who in 1781, after prompting from William King (who was running a Sunday School in Dursley), recognised the need of children living in the Gloucester slums; the need also to prevent them from taking up crime.
-He opened a school in the home of a Mrs Meredith, operating it on a Sunday - the only day that the boys and girls working in the factories could attend.
+He opened a school in the home of a Mrs Meredith, operating it on a Sunday – the only day that the boys and girls working in the factories could attend.
 Using the Bible as their textbook, the children learned to read and write.

 In 18th-century England, education was largely reserved for a wealthy, male minority and was not compulsory.
 The wealthy educated their children privately at home, with hired governesses or tutors for younger children.
 The town-based middle class may have sent their sons to grammar schools, while daughters were left to learn what they could from their mothers or from their fathers' libraries.
 The children of factory workers and farm labourers received no formal education, and typically worked alongside their parents six days a week, sometimes for more than 13 hours a day.

 By 1785 over 250,000 children throughout England attended schools on Sundays.
 In 1784 many new schools opened, including the interdenominational Stockport Sunday School, which financed and constructed a school for 5,000 scholars in 1805.
 In the late-19th century this was accepted as being the largest in the world.
 By 1831 it was reported that attendance at Sunday schools had grown to 1.2 million.

-The first Sunday school in London opened at Surrey Chapel under Rowland Hill.
+The first Sunday school in London opened at Surrey Chapel, Southwark, under Rowland Hill.
 By 1831 1,250,000 children in Great Britain, or about 25 per cent of the eligible population, attended Sunday schools weekly.
 The schools provided basic lessons in literacy alongside religious instruction.

 In 1833, "for the unification and progress of the work of religious education among the young", the Unitarians founded their Sunday School Association, as "junior partner" to the British and Foreign Unitarian Association, with which it eventually set up offices at Essex Hall in Central London.

-The work of Sunday schools in the industrial cities was increasingly supplemented by "ragged schools" (charitable provision for the industrial poor), and eventually by publicly funded education under the terms of the Elementary Education Act 1870.
-Sunday schools continued alongside such increasing educational provision, and new forms also developed such as the Socialist Sunday Schools movement, which began in the United Kingdom in 1886.
+The work of Sunday schools in the industrial cities was increasingly supplemented by "ragged schools" (charitable provision for the industrial poor), and eventually by publicly funded education under the terms of the Elementary Education Act 1870 (33 & 34 Vict. c.
+75).
+Sunday schools continued alongside such increasing educational provision, and new forms also developed, such as the Socialist Sunday Schools movement, which began in the United Kingdom in 1886.